teaguestockwell/levels-v2v3-express/readme.md

 route to view logs?: req.params ?from=datetime1&to=datetime2
 1. suggest this .... /logs?start_date=2012-01-01&end_date=2012-01-31 -
-2. I liked the last comments on this site https://stackoverflow.com/questions/9637297/proper-rest-formatted-url-with-date-ranges "As the name of the parameter it should be meaningful. start could mean anything, but start_date is more meaninful."
+2. I liked the last comments on this site https://stackoverflow.com/questions/9637297/proper-rest-formatted-url-with-date-ranges "As the name of the parameter it should be meaningful. start could mean anything, but start_date is more meaningful."
 3. Would it possibly make sense to streamline the logs to all fall under logs, have 1 column indicate the table, another indicate the remarks which would include what changed?

 in mem array of all aircraft in front of /aircraft with frequent db polling?